 The health sector must act now to adapt to these challenges and protect our communities.
 We believe primary care has a central role in fostering resilience, reducing harm, and supporting wellbeing.

-Read the full climate change position statement linked below.
+Read the full climate change position statement in 'Files and links', below.

 Read moreThis new programme is a collaboration between Te Runanga o Kirikiriroa (Facilitation Service) and general practices.